 Procedures Unit or controller Address setting range Setting method Notes Factory setting 1 Indoor Main unit unit IC 01 to 50 Assign a sequential odd number starting with "01" to the upper in- door controller.
 00 Sub unit IC 01 to 50 Assign sequential numbers start- ing with the address of the main unit in the same group.
 (Main unit address +1) 2 Outdoor unit OC OS 51 to 100 Assign sequential numbers to the outdoor units starting with the number that equals the address of the indoor unit in the same re- frigerant circuit plus 50.
-00 3 remote controller MA No settings required. - Main MA Sub remote controller Settings to be made with the sub / main switch
+00 3 MA remote controllerMain remote controllerMASub remote controllerMA MA No settings required. - Main MA Sub remote controller Settings to be made with the sub / main switch